 - Fuel Mix Disclosure (FMD)

-We are publishing this data to increase transparency of the delivery and administration of government schemes to ensure they promote consumer interests.
-It also helps to hold suppliers to account for non-compliance on schemes worth more than £6 billion in total.
+We publish this data for transparency of the delivery and administration of government schemes, to ensure they promote consumer interests.
+It also helps to hold suppliers to account for non-compliance on schemes, collectively worth more than £8.7 billion per year.

 Incidents of non-compliance can increase the costs of delivering and administering the schemes, which can be passed on to consumers through energy bills.

-As the administrator, we are committed to ensuring the schemes work as effectively as possible and deliver the intended benefits to consumers.
+As the administrator, we are committed to ensuring the schemes work as effectively as possible and deliver the intended benefits to consumers without unnecessary cost.

 In June 2019 we conducted a review of the SPR with a view to enhancing its value for stakeholders.
 Following consultation with suppliers, we have changed the frequency of the report from annually to every six months and we have also changed the way in which the information is presented.
 The change will give the reader more information on the specific areas where non-compliances have occurred, in addition to the volume of incidents.

 It should be noted that the way in which we manage non-compliances, and the way they are scored remains unchanged.